-Top Risks Example Scenarios World economic stagnation Global economic recession due to factors such as the reversal of the credit cycle and economic slowdown in China Highly volatile commodity price and financial / foreign exchange markets Adverse effects of monetary tightening in major economies on the financial system and the emergence of a global financial crisis Sudden deterioration of foreign currency funding conditions Sudden deterioration of the foreign currency funding condition due to market disruption Japanese economic stagnation Deterioration of the economy accompanied by debt adjustments due to the shift from monetary easing, and decline in potential growth due to a decline in the labor force Japanese fiscal instability Emergence of Japan sell-off due to increased interest payments on government debt and deteriorating public finances due to rising defense spending The U.S China struggle for supremacy Deterioration of the business environment due to political conflict between the U.S. and China and growing concerns over the security environment Growing intension of Russia-Ukraine conflict Russia's escalation including the use of nuclear weapons, against Western countries' enhancing support to Ukraine Unstable situations in the Middle East and Asia Occurrence of emergency incidents due to heightened tensions in the Korean Peninsula; opposition from neighboring countries in connection with Japan's policies Political turmoil and social instability Social turmoil surrounding the next presidential election in the U.S.; opaque policy management due to changes in China's leadership Outbreak of serious infectious disease Occurrence of a pandemic due to the emergence of a virus or bacterium that is highly infectious to humans Disasters such as large-scale earthquakes, storms, and floods Negative impact caused by the occurrence of large-scale earthquakes and volcanic eruptions, increased frequency of extreme weather events and natural disasters, and impairment of natural capital Lack of preparedness against cyber attacks and financial crimes • Increase in national-level cyber-attacks and damage to critical infrastructure, and diversification of attack methods Changes in industrial structure due to technological innovation Decrease in our competitiveness due to the rapid digitization of financial services (fintech, digital currency, etc.) Inadequate responses to climate change risk and environmental issues Deterioration of reputation and occurrence of stranded assets due to inadequate efforts to reduce GHG emissions and to conserve natural capital Inadequate responses to human rights issues Reputational damage due to inadequate response to issues such as forced labor and racial discrimination Improper labor management Reputational damage due to inadequate responses to gender issues and work-style reform Misconduct such as an employee's inappropriate behavior Administrative disposition or reputational damage due to inadequate actions or serious breaches of regulations by employees Inadequate improvement in the operational resilience system Significant negative impact on customers and reputational damage due to data breaches and system failures Inadequate preparedness for heightened regulatory and supervisory scrutiny Impact on our business due to the increasing focus on AML/CFT controls and the strengthening of financial supervision and regulation Difficulty in securing human resources Restriction on business operations and decreased competitiveness due to a lack of headcount and specialized human resources
+Top Risks Example Scenarios World economic stagnation Global economic recession due to factors such as the reversal of the credit cycle and the economic slowdown in China Highly volatiile financial markets/sudden deterioration of the foreign currency funding conditions Market turmoil due to changes in the monetary policies of major countries Manifestation of a global financial crisis Emergence of a global financial crisis due to the failures of banks and rapid outflow of funds from shadow banks Japanese economic stagnation Economic slowdown due to soaring import prices / Negative impact on the economy due to debt adjustments with rising yen interest rates Japanese fiscal instability Emergence of a Japan sell-off due to increased interest payments on government debt and deteriorating public finances caused by rising defense spending The U.SChina struggle for supremacy Deterioration of the business environment due to political conflict between the U.S. and China, and growing concerns over the security environment Growing tensions around Russia-Ukraine conflict Radicalization of Russia, including the use of tactical nuclear weapons / Accidental conflict with NATO members Unstable situations in Asia and the Middle East Occurrence of emergency incidents due to heightened tensions on the Korean Peninsula / Sudden surge in resource prices due to growing tensions in the Middle East Political turmoil and social instability Social turmoil surrounding the next presidential election in the U.S. / Uncertain policy management in China Outbreak of serious infectious disease Occurrence of a pandemic due to the emergence of a virus or bacterium that is highly infectious to humans Disasters such as large-scale earthquakes, storms, and floods Negative impact caused by the occurrence of large-scale earthquakes and volcanic eruptions, the increased frequency of extreme weather events and natural disasters, and the impairment of natural capital Inadequate responses to Cyber-attacks Business disruption due to cyber attack damages occurring to our company, third parties, or counterparties Changes in industrial structure due to technological innovation Decrease in our competitiveness due to the rapid digitization of financial services (fintech, digital currency, etc.) Inadequate responses to climate change and conservation of natural capital Deterioration of reputation and occurrence of stranded assets due to inadequate efforts to reduce GHG emissions and conserve natural capital Inadequate responses to human rights and other social issues Deterioration of our company's reputation due to insufficient response to human rights issues, gender issues and work-life balance reform Misconduct damaging customer protection and market integrity Administrative actions and deterioration of our company's reputation due to employees' inappropriate behavior and serious disciplinary violations Inadequate preparedness for AML/CFT Administrative actions and deterioration of our company's reputation due to inadequate preparedness to AML/CFT/CPF controls Inadequate responses to system failures Significantly negative impact on customers and deterioration of our reputation due to system failures of our company and third parties Inadequate preparedness for heightened regulatory and supervisory scrutiny Impact on our business due to the strengthening of financial supervision and regulation Difficulty in securing human resources • Restrictions on business operations and decreased competitiveness due to a lack of headcount and specialized human resources